Do you judge a book by its cover? What about its color?

 Non-fiction: blue, yellow (or golden), orange, and sometimes red

-For non-fiction book covers, designers prefer to use yellow, orange, blue, and red colors based on the meaning they communicate and the feeling they might evoke.
+For non-fiction book covers, designers prefer to use yellow, orange, blue, and red because of the meanings they convey and the feelings they evoke.
 If you are a proud author of self-help motivational books, success stories, or thought-provoking non-fiction, this is the palette you might be looking for.

 By the way